TNOCS/ews/README.md

 # EWS

-Early Warning System for First Responders
+Early Warning System for First Responders: it listen to toxic plumes (from Kafka's `cbrn_geojson` topic) and resources (from Kafka's `resource` topic) and when a resource enters a toxic area, a message is sent (to Kafka's `message` topic).

 ## Installation